-The chequered distant political past of this island country, has created a cultural diversity that influences modern and sedate St Lucia.
+The chequered distant political past of this island country has created a cultural diversity that influences modern and sedate St Lucia.

-The legacy of the English leaves drivers navigating on the left-hand side of the roads, is seen in some interesting buildings like Government House, a perfect example of Victorian architecture that is the residence of the current Governor General of St Lucia.
+The legacy of the English leaves drivers navigating on the left-hand side of the roads is seen in some interesting buildings like Government House, a perfect example of Victorian architecture that is the residence of the current Governor-General of St Lucia.

 The French too have left their mark, in the poetic place names of the island’s capital Castries as well as some of the picturesque harbour towns like Marigot Bay and Soufriere.
-In fact, on the southern end of Soufriere town there are some lovely examples of French architecture.
+In fact, on the southern end of Soufriere town, there are some lovely examples of French architecture.

-The Caribe Indians, who preceded all this colonial fervour, have left little footprint in St Lucia.
+The Caribe Indians, who preceded all this colonial fervour, have left a little footprint in St Lucia.
 But somehow this mishmash of history and culture has evolved into something both enchanting and original.

 As you listen to calypso music, dine on the national dish of Green Fig and Salt Fish you are imbibing 500 years of history.

 Without looking too far into the past, it’s time to look to the present of St Lucia island.
-It is laid back, welcoming, pretty beyond description with enough infrastructure and activities to please 21st century travellers.
+It is laid back, welcoming, pretty beyond description with enough infrastructure and activities to please 21st-century travellers.

 Getting Around St Lucia

 A quick word on navigating around the island.
 You can, of course, rent a car or jeep to use while you visit the island but do also consider the water taxi services available at many of the beaches and harbours.
 These taxis can whisk you to lovely, quiet beaches or drop you back to your beach-front property.
-It is a time efficient, not to mention, picturesque and restful way to reach your destination.
+It is a time-efficient, not to mention, picturesque and restful way to reach your destination.

 Best Things To Do In St Lucia

 With the option of so many interesting things to do St Lucia is a great destination for both those who like an active vacation and for those who like something more sedate.
 If you’re not sure what to do in St Lucia, then read on.
 Heading to the beach is the very first consideration.
-Most likely you have found a Saint Lucia villa with beach access but for all water enthusiasts there are an abundance of lovely and diverse beaches from which to launch yourself into the blue yonder.
+Most likely you have found a Saint Lucia villa with beach access but for all water enthusiasts, there is an abundance of lovely and diverse beaches from which to launch yourself into the blue yonder.

 The most famous and largest of the beaches is Reduit Beach (adjacent to Rodney Bay town).
 With a mile of golden sand and a view of Pigeon Island, this is the most popular beach on St Lucia.
 The sea is quite shallow and safe for young swimmers with an abundance of fun water activities available.